cmpd6/cmpd6.github.io/_information/UM-campus-information.md

 ## Beware the geese!

-The UM campus is currently home to nesting Canada geese and it is possible that some will still be nesting or nursing during the conference.
+The UM campus is currently home to nesting Canada geese and it is likely that some will still be nesting or nursing during the conference.
 For their and *your* safety, it is wise to give them some space.
 Normally, campus services [alert to the presence of geese](https://news.umanitoba.ca/geese-whos-back/), but since geese tend to wander around..

 ## Orientation within St John's College